 Malaria Vaccines 2023

-As of January 18, 2023, the U.S. Food and Drug Administration (FDA) had not approved a malaria vaccine.
+As of June 2023, the U.S. Food and Drug Administration (FDA) and the WHO had not approved a malaria vaccine.
 However, the FDA approved Artesunate to treat severe malaria in adult and pediatric patients in May 2020.

 Malaria Vaccine Candidates 2023

 RH5.1/AS01 Malaria Vaccine - RH5.1/AS01 is a novel recombinant malaria antigen developed at the University of Oxford.

 BNT165 mRNA Malaria Vaccine - BioNTech is building the first vaccine for malaria based on mRNA technology to eradicate mosquito-borne illness.
 The phase 1 clinical trial evaluates the safety, tolerability, and exploratory immunogenicity of the 3-dose vaccine candidate BNT165b1 and is expected to enroll 60 volunteers in the U.S. with no history of malaria.

 BioNTech's Malaria project was first announced in July 2021.

 Maryland-based Sanaria Inc.'s non-replicating whole parasite PfSPZ vaccine candidate is made with a live-attenuated form of the malaria parasite Plasmodium falciparum sporozoite.
 Clinical studies have been shown to provide about 90% protection in challenge clinical trials.